 Bridal Barn Photography Shoot: Something Old Something New

 Talented wedding photographer Amy Woodward-Taylor has just had a day of photography fun at new wedding venue The Bridal Barn in Shropshire.
 I was delighted when the asked me to take part in this eclectic shoot.
 The theme was “Something old Something new”, a theme close to my heart.
 I was even more chuffed when I discovered the calibre of co-contributors.
-Amongst others, there were flowers and venue dressing from Jam Jar Weddings and Events, custom made accessories from Lilly Dilly’s and hair and make-up from Make Up By Design and Michell G. Add to this two very beautiful models, Gaby Hunt and Rose Beaman, and the result is a huge bunch of stunning alternative wedding photographs!
+Amongst others, there were flowers and venue dressing from Jam Jar Weddings and Events, custom made accessories from Lilly Dilly’s , hair by Make Up By Design and make-up by Michell G. Add to this two very beautiful models, Gaby Hunt and Rose Beaman, and the result is a huge bunch of stunning alternative wedding photographs!

 Three Bespoke Bridal Pendant Necklaces